Collect Lions, Make Masks, Get Lost in a Garden Maze…

 Consider the Future of Venice – Even young children can look for the places where the repeated emersion in salt water has eaten the foundation stones beneath the buildings.
 Children old enough to have studied about global warming and the melting ice caps can form a vivid picture of what a single foot rise in ocean levels would do to Venice – especially if they are there during the high tides when there is a full moon.

 Barbara Rogers is a traveler, writer, and guidebook author with a passion for Italy and its neighbors.
-To read more of her writing on Southern European travel, visit Suite 101.

 MORE VENICE SUGGESTIONS